 Viewpoint Analysis has been running account research for a variety of tech vendors (Informatica, Nexthink, LineView, Pluralsight, etc) for a number of years.
 It has seen us research accounts in every region of the world, in every industry, and covering companies of all sizes (from 2m employees down) - so we know a bit about it!

 This article explains how to do company profiling.
 How anyone - with the time and focus to do it - can make a start and build a strong company profile that the sales, marketing, and business development teams can use to drive pipeline creation.
+If you want to see an example of what a good profile looks like, we have built a sample report looking at both Bank of America (for the US market) and Rolls Royce (for the UK and European market) and they can be requested here.

 What Is Company Profiling?